acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 I have described the variability space of the experiments and thus the limitations of the study.
 100$ was the budget, and it was not possible to cover the whole variability space.
 However, we have solid results and insights:
  * `gpt-3.5-turbo-instruct` is by far the best model: though there are avoidable errors, the text completion model is often capable of playing end-to-end legal games, even with black pieces or when the game starts with strange openings or against a random chess engine.
 Games can be long with dozens of moves (and up to 174 moves!).
-We can envision non-AI, defensive strategies to fix basic errors (like automated promotion or avoiding completing with `1-0`) that still occur in 16% of the games and 0.3% of the total moves played.
-In general, it is hardly conceivable to reach 100% accuracy and to avoid malicious strategies to make the model play illegal moves.
-As chess is not a sensitive and critical domain, it is perhaps acceptable to have some errors.
+ * Even the best model (`gpt-3.5-turbo-instruct`) still makes illegal moves in *16% of the games and 0.3% of the total moves played*.
+While it is true that an external system could correct basic errors (like automated promotion or avoiding completing with `1-0`), in more open-ended and critical domains it is simply not acceptable.
+Even in a simple and well controlled domain like chess with stable rules and perhaps immense training sets, illegal moves are still present, suggesting that the system is not fully able to induce the rules.
  * The estimate is that `gpt-3.5-turbo-instruct` operates around 1700 Elo (+/- 50).
 It is quite consistent with what has been reported in the informal X/Twitter space.
 1700 Elo is a good level, but it is far from a master level.
 In [Lichess](https://lichess.org/), it is in the top 30% of players for Blitz.
  * Modifying the prompt with other PGN headers does not alter performance `gpt-3.5-turbo-instruct` and ability to play legal moves -- there is no magic prompt or PGN headers, but the idea of putting "in-context" PGN headers is a general good approach.
  * Increasing temperature slightly decreases the performance of `gpt-3.5-turbo-instruct`.
  * `davinci-003`, another completion model, is not able to play an entire game because of illegal moves quickly generated, against basic Stockfish engine or random chess engine.
 It is not a big surprise and seems on par with what has been reported: a weak baseline.
  * More surprisingly `ChatGPT-4` is much more brittle, with a lot of illegal moves (around 30% of the games) and a low Elo rating (around 1300).
 The illegal moves are not easy to fix, and seem related to inability to master chess rules.
 Hence, `ChatGPT-4`, despite being more recent, is a weaker model than `gpt-3.5-turbo-instruct` for playing chess.
-I discussed several possible explanations: prompt, temperature, training set, etc. But I suspect the chat fine-tuning to be the main reason.
+I discussed several possible explanations: prompt, temperature, training set, etc. The fine-tuning for chat seems to be the main reason.
-  `ChatGPT-3.5-turbo` has been tested, too, but it is not able to play an entire game with a lot of illegal moves.
+  `ChatGPT-3.5-turbo` has been tested, too, but it is not able to play an entire game due to the generation of a lot of illegal moves.
+ * There has been some inquiries about the hypothesis GPT-4 is getting worse over time.
+However, evidence is weak and lack of transparency of OpenAI does not help.
+For instance, this viral paper https://arxiv.org/abs/2307.09009 has too many flaws as demonstrated here: https://www.aisnakeoil.com/p/is-gpt-4-getting-worse-over-time.
+With this study, the results about `ChatGPT-4` and `gpt-3.5-turbo-instruct` provide the **first solid evidence that training for chat makes GPT *worse* on a well-defined problem**.
+That's a big deal.
+It is in contradiction with OpenAI claims https://twitter.com/npew/status/1679538687854661637 about non-regression of their versions.
+And to quote Simon Willison: "How are we meant to build dependable software on top of a platform that changes in completely undocumented and mysterious ways every few months?"

 I hope this blog post will help to debunk some overclaims and to clarify the situation.
 There are several feelings when looking at the results:
  * on the one hand, it is impressive that GPTs are capable of playing chess at 1700 Elo, even if it is not perfect.
 I know many people not capable of playing chess at this level.
 Also, `gpt-3.5-turbo-instruct` shows that end-to-end, long games can be played.
 It is, I think, quite new and remarkable!
  * It is mind-blowing to me that a text completion model can play chess at this level, without knowing the rules in the first place.
- * On the other hand, lots of legal moves are still played.
+ * On the other hand, lots of illegal moves are still played.
 I don't know what the good attitude is when mistakes are generated: Should we fix them?
 If we fix, is it still assessing GPT?
 Should we let them as they are?
 Should we consider the game as lost?
 Should we ask GPT to play another move?
- * Robustness matters in many domains and contexts: perhaps it is not a big deal in chess, but I don't like that readers of this blog post could think that GPTs are robust and can be used in, let say, critical domains for whatever definition of critical.
+ * The illegal move issue has not been solved and robustness matters in many domains and contexts.
+Perhaps it is not a big deal in chess.
+Yet, in general, illegal moves are incredibly significant.
+They are a kind of hallucination, and reflect serious issues in many real-world applications (e.g., military) that people might envision with GPT technology.
+ * Skepticism about claims (illegal moves) and insistence on replicability (please read Gary Marcus https://garymarcus.substack.com/!) turned out to be justified.
  * GPT-like technologies will certainly not revolutionize the chess game (Stockfish and the incredible, specialized, open effort of the chess community are here to stay).
 What is the point of further exploring this direction?
 Personally, I'm considering chess as an interesting benchmark for future AI technologies (including GPTs).
 It's interesting to have a look at the progress so far, from GPT-2 to this new `gpt-3.5-turbo-instruct` model.
 Furthermore, the limitations and potentials of this technology can certainly transfer to other problems and tasks.

 I also hope the presented methodology and the modelling of variability of possible experiments will be useful for future work.